The school year will be divided into three semesters:

 END OF YEAR RECITAL FEE

-There is a $20 per family recital fee to participate in the End of Year Recitals in June.
+There is a $30 recital fee per family with one performer, or a $45 recital fee per family with two or more performers, to participate in the End of Year Recitals in June.

 You must give 4-week notice to discontinue lessons during the school year.